aditya03lal/biometric-attendance-system/README.md

 3. Follow the on-screen instructions to register students and manage attendance.

 ## Contributing
-This is a relatively barebones approach for a project like this, and I'm open to contributions and refinements from anyone interested, let's make this better together!
+This is a relatively barebones approach for a project like this, I'm open to contributions and refinements from anyone interested